yokolet/tranquil-beach/dp/lp_substring.md

 #### How to Solve

-This problem is normally categorized to dynamic programming (DP).
+This problem is normally categorized to the dynamic programming (DP).
-The solution by DP is one.
 However, DP approach uses a 2 dimensional array, and its performance is O(n^2).

 Instead of DP, this solution uses a sliding window approach.
-A length of palindromic string is odd (such that "aba") or even (such that "bb").
-For both length, check the substring is palindrome or not.
-If it is a palindrome, make window size bigger.
+The window size is extended if the current window is a palindrome.
+The max window size, `max_len`, starts from 1.
+When extending the window, two patterns exist.
+A length of palindromic string is eithrt odd (such that "aba") or even (such that "bb").
+To cover these two, substrings `s[i-max_len-1:i+1]` and `s[i-max_len:i+1]` are checked if those are palindrome or not.
+If it is a palindrome, make the window size bigger by adding 2 or 1 to `max_len`.
 Then, go to next index.

 #### Solution